taylorivanoff/ecommerce-laravel-api-demo/README.md

 ## Overview

-This is the backend part of the e-commerce store, built using Laravel.
+Backend API of an e-commerce store, made with Laravel.
 It provides APIs for user authentication, product management, and order processing.

 ## Features